Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 - Inside the Forcefield/ folder, make sure the charge group section in the LIG.lib file starts with a heavy atom.

-Note: If you are doing amino acid FEPs, you should define neutral (or neat) charge groups by fragmenting the molecule (one line listing atoms per charge group, starting from a heavy atom).
+Note: If have used ffld_server to generate parameters in section 3 and you are doing amino acid FEPs, you should define neutral (or neat) charge groups by fragmenting the molecule (one line listing atoms per charge group, starting from a heavy atom).
 If you don't do that (for amino acid FEPs), you will get shake failure errors during the simulations as ligand atoms will not be defined as Q atoms in FEP files (and they will have a cut-off to treat long range interactions with LRF).

 - Generate a topology with Qprep.
 The syntax is as follows: